mpdairy/posh/README.md

 ### Running tests

-Run `lein test` from project root
+Run `lein kaocha` from project root

 ## License

-Copyright © 2015 Matt Parker
+Copyright © 2019 Denis Krivosheev

 If somebody needs to BSD then sure, it's under that too.
 Distributed under the Eclipse Public License either version 1.0 or (at